 Here are some networking sites that you may find helpful.
 While some of us seek face-to-face contact and support, this is not likely to be possible with this cancer unless you are in a very large urban area.
 The online anonymity may also make it easier at the outset to discuss this cancer – and everyone in your group will have the same cancer, ending any embarrassment about an anal cancer diagnosis.
 In addition some cancer fighters find it helpful to create their own blog to cope wih the diagnosis and treatment, blogging their way through cancer.

 Blog for a Cure: This site is inclusive of all cancers; members can be accessed by type of cancer.
 Anal cancer blogs are here.
 It is a collection of blogs, with interactive commentary attached (some comments are made private and only the recipient may see).
 You may choose to have your blog only visible to other registered users of the site, or to make it readable by others if you prefer.
 The individual blog structure of the site, and the email notifications of new posts, encourages participation.
 It is interesting to have commentary from members who may have other cancers but share cancer as an experience.
-In mid-2012 there were over 150 members with anal cancer.
+In late 2014 there were over 220 members with anal cancer.
 BFAC was listed as one of the best cancer blogs by Healthline in 2014 and again in 2015 and 2016.